DigitalW1zard/ArtificialBlood/README.md

     • Temperature Control: Maintain the temperature using a water bath or other temperature control devices.
     • Stability Testing: After mixing, test the stability of the emulsion using appropriate laboratory techniques.
 This code serves as a simulation and guideline.
 Actual laboratory procedures will require precise equipment and safety protocols.
+Our artificial blood can last in your body up to 3 days before you need an actual transfusion.

 Support us at https://cellmiracles.org/